alexadamsportfolio/particle-simulator/the-math-behind-it.md

 # Sinc Function

-As a massive fan of harmonic analysis, I've always held a particular admiration for the function $$sinc(x) = \frac{sin(x){x}$$.
+As a massive fan of harmonic analysis, I've always held a particular admiration for the function $$sinc(x) = \frac{sin(x)}{x}$$.
 Though a beautiful function with endless applications in signal processing, there is little physical sense to a force function that flip-flops back and forth between attraction and repulsion endlessly, and so it should be ridiculous that the resulting velocity distribution should anywhere near resemble Maxwell-Boltzmann.
 Right?

 <img width="1919" height="1015" alt="Sinc" src="https://github.com/user-attachments/assets/f60250ac-39cc-4d72-a034-d5da3fb8c852" />